FoRGEU/DUONet/README.md

 For reproducing any of the above mentioned results please run the `eval.sh` file and add pretrained weights accordingly.

-**Note:**
-For more training and evaluation details please check the [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) reposistory.

 ## 🔧 License